 The last major asset category is reinsurance recoverables.
 These are amounts due from the company’s reinsurers.
 (Reinsurers are insurance companies that insure other insurance companies, thus sharing the risk of loss.)
 Amounts due from reinsurance companies are categorized according to whether they are overdue and, if so, by how many days.
 Those recoverables deemed uncollectible are reported as a surplus penalty on the liability side of the balance sheet, thus reducing surplus.

-Liabilities and reserves: Liabilities, or claims against assets, are divided into two components: reserves for obligations to policyholders and claims by other creditors.
+Liabilities, or claims against assets, are divided into two components: reserves for obligations to policyholders and claims by other creditors.
 Reserves for an insurer’s obligations to its policyholders are by far the largest liability.
-Property/casualty insurers have three types of reserve funds: unearned premium reserves, or pre-claims liability; loss and loss adjustment reserves, or post claims liability; and other.
+Property/casualty insurers have three types of reserve: unearned premium reserves, or liability for unexpired insurance coverage; loss and loss adjustment reserves, or post claims liability; and other.

 Unearned premiums are the portion of the premium that corresponds to the unexpired part of the policy period.
 Premiums have not been fully “earned” by the insurance company until the policy expires.
-In theory, the unearned premium reserve represents the amount that the company would owe all its policyholders for coverage not yet provided if one day the company suddenly went out of business.
+In theory, the unearned premium reserve represents the amount that the company would owe all its policyholders for coverage not yet provided if one day the company suddenly went out of business or the policyholders cancel coverage.
 If a policy is canceled before it expires, part of the original premium payment must be returned to the policyholder.

-Loss reserves are obligations that an insurance company has incurred – from claims that have been or will be filed on the exposures the insurer protected.
-Loss adjustment reserves are funds set aside to pay for claims adjusters, legal assistance, investigators and other expenses associated with settling claims.
+Loss reserves are obligations that an insurance company has incurred–from claims that have been or will be filed on the exposures the insurer protected.
+Loss adjustment reserves are reserves set aside to pay for claims adjusters, legal assistance, investigators and other expenses associated with settling claims.
 Property/casualty insurers set up claim reserves only for accidents and other events that have happened.

 Some claims, like fire losses, are easily estimated and quickly settled.
 But others, such as products liability and some workers compensation claims, may be settled long after the policy has expired.
 The most difficult to assess are loss reserves for events that have already happened but have not been reported to the insurance company, known as "incurred but not reported" (IBNR).
 Examples of IBNR losses are cases where workers inhaled asbestos fibers but did not file a claim until their illness was diagnosed 20 or 30 years later.
 Actuarial estimates of the amounts that will be paid on outstanding claims must be made so that profit on the business can be calculated.
 Insurers estimate claims costs, including IBNR claims, based on their experience.
 Reserves are adjusted, with a corresponding impact on earnings, in subsequent years as each case develops and more details become known.

-Under GAAP, policy acquisition expenses, such as agent commissions, are deferred on a pro-rata basis in line with GAAP’s matching principle.
-This principle states that in determining income for a given period, expenses must be matched to revenues.
+Under GAAP, policy acquisition expenses, such as agent commissions, are deferred and expensed on a ratable basis generally in line with earning of premiums.
 As a result, under GAAP (and assuming losses and other expenses are experienced as contemplated in the rate applied to calculate the premium) profit is generated steadily throughout the duration of the contract.
-In contrast, under SAP, expenses and revenues are deliberately mismatched.
-Expenses associated with the acquisition of the policy are charged in full as soon as the policy is issued but premiums are earned throughout the policy period.
+In contrast, under SAP expenses associated with the acquisition of the policy are recognized as an expense as soon as the policy is issued but premiums are earned throughout the policy period.

-SAP mismatches the timing of revenues and acquisition expenses so the balance sheet is viewed more conservatively.
-By recognizing acquisition expenses before the income generated by them is earned, SAP forces an insurance company to finance those expenses from its policyholders’ surplus.
-This appears to reduce the surplus available to pay unexpected claims.
-In effect, this accounting treatment requires an insurer to have a larger safety margin to be able to fulfill its obligation to policyholders.
+By recognizing acquisition expenses before the premium income is fully earned, an insurance company is required to absorb those expenses in its policyholders’ surplus.
+This appears to reduce the surplus available at the inception of a policy to pay unexpected claims under that policy.
+In effect, surplus calculated this accounting system requires an insurer to have a larger safety margin in its policyholder surplus levels to be able to fulfill its obligation to those policyholders.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED